apache/pulsar/site/docs/latest/adaptors/PulsarStorm.md

 tags: [storm, java]
 ---

-Pulsar Storm is an adaptor for integrating with Apache Storm topologies.
-It provides core storm implementations for sending and receiving data.
+Pulsar Storm is an adaptor for integrating with [Apache Storm](http://storm.apache.org/) topologies.
+It provides core Storm implementations for sending and receiving data.

-An application can inject data into a Storm topology via a generic Pulsar Spout, as well as consume data from a Storm topology via a generic Pulsar Bolt.
+An application can inject data into a Storm topology via a generic Pulsar spout, as well as consume data from a Storm topology via a generic Pulsar bolt.

 ## Using the Pulsar Storm Adaptor